Louis II de Lorraine, cardinal de Guise: First ligue

 With the formation of the first national Catholic ligue in 1576, formed in opposition to the Peace of Monsieur which afforded generous provisions to Protestants generally and their aristocratic leaders in particular, Cardinal Guise saw advantage for his family in affiliation.
 The only member of his family currently in the episcopate he brought his spiritual backing to their cause.

 The ligue successfully pressured Henri into resuming the civil wars in 1577.
-Lacking money from the Estates General, he was ill able to support an army, and as such a peace party quickly developed at court.
+Lacking money from the Estates General, he was unable to support an army, and as such a peace party quickly developed at court.
 During a debate in March 1577 about the clergy's demand at the Estates for only one religion to be tolerated in France, Cardinal Guise lined himself up in support of the measure, alongside his brother the duke, their brother Mayenne and Nevers.
 Catherine de Medici meanwhile led the opposition on the council, arguing that there could never be peace in France if this measure was enforced.
-The civil war would continue for several more months, before the disintegration of the royal army due to lack of finances led to the conclusion of the Treaty of Bergerac in September.
+The civil war would continue for several more months before the disintegration of the royal army due to lack of finances led to the conclusion of the Treaty of Bergerac in September.